bifurcationkit/BifurcationKit.jl/README.md

 [docs-dev-img]: https://img.shields.io/badge/docs-dev-purple.svg
 [docs-dev-url]: https://bifurcationkit.github.io/BifurcationKitDocs.jl/dev

-This Julia package aims at performing **automatic bifurcation analysis** of possibly large dimensional equations F(u, λ)=0 where λ∈ℝ by taking advantage of iterative methods, dense / sparse formulation and specific hardwares (*e.g.* GPU).
+This Julia package aims at performing **automatic bifurcation analysis** of possibly large dimensional equations F(u, λ)=0 where λ is real by taking advantage of iterative methods, dense / sparse formulation and specific hardwares (*e.g.* GPU).

 It incorporates continuation algorithms (PALC, deflated continuation, ...) based on a Newton-Krylov method to correct the predictor step and a Matrix-Free/Dense/Sparse eigensolver is used to compute stability and bifurcation points.

 > The idea is to be able to seemingly switch the continuation algorithm a bit like changing the time stepper (Euler, RK4,...) for ODEs.

-`BifurcationKit` can also seek for periodic orbits of Cauchy problems. **It is by now, one of the only softwares which provides shooting methods AND methods based on finite differences or collocation to compute periodic orbits.**
+`BifurcationKit` can also seek for periodic orbits of Cauchy problems. **It is by now, one of the only softwares which provides shooting methods *and* methods based on finite differences or collocation to compute periodic orbits.**

 The current focus is on large scale nonlinear problems and multiple hardwares.
 Hence, the goal is to use Matrix Free methods on **GPU** (see [PDE example](https://bifurcationkit.github.io/BifurcationKitDocs.jl/dev/tutorials/tutorials2b/#The-Swift-Hohenberg-equation-on-the-GPU-(non-local)-1) and [Periodic orbit example](https://bifurcationkit.github.io/BifurcationKitDocs.jl/dev/tutorials/tutorialsCGL/#Continuation-of-periodic-orbits-on-the-GPU-(Advanced)-1)) or on a **cluster** to solve non linear PDE, nonlocal problems, compute sub-manifolds...